dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 These all show that clearing the least significant bit of a 32-bit word results in a value less than or equal to the original.
 The first lemma operates purely on bit vectors, whereas the second starts with an integer constrained to be in the range representable in a 32-bit integer.
 Although Dafny is able to prove both both, proving the latter, with Dafny 4.0.0 and Z3 4.12.1, takes around 7x the resource count of the former (and about twice as much time).
 The third requires reasoning about the relationship between the result of a bit vector operation and its value as an integer, and Dafny is unable to prove this variant at all (hence the `assume false` in the body of the lemma, to allow automatic checking of the examples in this document to succeed).

-A wiki page providing more detail on optimizing bit-vector proofs is available [here](https://github.com/dafny-lang/dafny/wiki/Bit-Vector-Cookbook).
+A wiki page providing more detail on optimizing bit-vector verification is available [here](https://github.com/dafny-lang/dafny/wiki/Bit-Vector-Cookbook).

 ## Quantified statements